laminas/technical-steering-committee/meetings/minutes/2020-08-03-TSC-Minutes.md

 - Psalm's default settings already enforce the majority of what we want.

-- Psalm has a team of developers behind it, versus a single developer.
+- Development on Psalm is outpacing that of PHPStan.

 Consensus amongst those present is that, overall, Psalm tends to have fewer false positive error detections, and also provides more actionable feedback to